 Time: 9 a.m. to 1 p.m.

 This event will be run as a video-conference.
-Details on how to log in will follow shortly.
+Details on how to log in are below.

 Increasingly, Additive Manufacturing is seen as a route to manufacturing porous structures with targeted and tailored sound absorbing properties.
 However, several problems have been encountered when using 3D printing for this purpose.

 This provides the motivation for the workshop which will review and discuss the state-of-the-art, including